Omer0191/omer0191.github.io/README.md

-3- 'clustering ' :In the step apply clustering on output folder produced by step 2 4- 'quality_assessment' :This step calculates quality of clusters and remove bad quality pwms from clusters 5- 'representative_Motif': This step prepare a representative motif of the cluster
+3- 'clustering ' :In the step apply clustering on output folder produced by step 2 4- 'quality_assessment' :This step calculates quality of clusters and remove bad quality pwms from clusters 5- 'representative_Motif': This step prepare a representative motif of the cluster 6- 'plot_cluster_motifs': This will plot the motifs inside cluster in along with the names in a pdf file.
+Also generate a text report.

 Example of tasks: